beyond-all-reason/teiserver/README.md

 Does what it says on the tin.

-#### TODO
+### Rough roadmap (very happy to change it up):
-- Friend requests
+- Friendlist stuff
-- Full battle room testing
-- Battle chat
+- Ignoring users
+- First unit tests
+- Persistent data store
+- More units tests
+- End to end tests
 - Periodically clean up empty chat rooms
 - Logging certain actions (in particular mod actions)
-- Automated tests
 - Benchmark suite